 We have acted as counsel to KKR & Co.
-L.P., a Delaware limited partnership (the "Partnership"), in connection with the Registration Statement on Form S-3 (the "Registration Statement") filed by the Partnership with the Securities and Exchange Commission (the "Commission") under the Securities Act of 1933, as amended (the "Act"), relating to the sale by certain selling securityholders from time to time of an aggregate of up to 4,902,818 common units representing limited partner interests in the Partnership ("Common Units") as set forth in the Registration Statement, any amendment thereto, the prospectus contained therein (the "Prospectus") and supplements to the Prospectus pursuant to Rule 415 under the Act.
-The Common Units are issuable upon the election of the selling securityholders holding certain exchangeable securities or upon the settlement of restricted equity units that, in each case, were issued or are issuable in connection with the Partnership 's acquisition of Avoca Capital.
+L.P., a Delaware limited partnership (the "Partnership"), in connection with the Registration Statement on Form S-3 (the "Registration Statement") filed by the Partnership with the Securities and Exchange Commission (the "Commission") under the Securities Act of 1933, as amended (the "Act"), relating to the sale by certain selling securityholders from time to time of an aggregate of up to 5,000,000 common units representing limited partner interests in the Partnership ("Common Units") as set forth in the Registration Statement, any amendment thereto, the prospectus contained therein (the "Prospectus") and supplements to the Prospectus pursuant to Rule 415 under the Act.
+The Common Units are issuable by the Partnership to selling security holders in connection with the Partnership's acquisition of Prisma Capital Partners LP.

 We have examined (i) the Registration Statement, (ii) the Prospectus, (iii) the Amended and Restated Limited Partnership Agreement of KKR & Co.
-L.P. dated as of July 14, 2010 (the "Partnership Agreement"), among KKR Management LLC, a Delaware limited liability company and the general partner of the Partnership, and the limited partners party thereto, (iv) the Second Amended and Restated Limited Partnership Agreement of KKR Management Holdings L.P. dated as of October 1, 2009, among KKR Management Holdings Corp., a Delaware corporation, as general partner, and the limited partners party thereto, (v) the Second Amended and Restated Limited Partnership Agreement of KKR Fund Holdings L.P. dated as of October 1, 2009, among KKR Group Holdings, L.P., an exempted limited partnership formed under the laws of the Cayman Islands, and KKR Fund Holdings GP Limited, an exempted limited company formed under the laws of the Cayman Islands, as general partners party thereto, and (vi) the representation letter of KKR Management LLC dated January 28, 2014 delivered to us in connection with this opinion (the "Representation Letter").
+L.P. dated as of July 14, 2010 (the "Partnership Agreement"), among KKR Management LLC, a Delaware limited liability company and the general partner of the Partnership, and the limited partners party thereto, (iv) the Second Amended and Restated Limited Partnership Agreement of KKR Management Holdings L.P. dated as of October 1, 2009, among KKR Management Holdings Corp., a Delaware corporation, as general partner, and the limited partners party thereto, (v) the Second Amended and Restated Limited Partnership Agreement of KKR Fund Holdings L.P. dated as of October 1, 2009, among KKR Group Holdings, L.P., an exempted limited partnership formed under the laws of the Cayman Islands, and KKR Fund Holdings GP Limited, an exempted limited company formed under the laws of the Cayman Islands, as general partners, and the limited partners party thereto, and (vi) the representation letter of KKR Management LLC dated May 12, 2014 delivered to us in connection with this opinion (the "Representation Letter").
 We have also examined originals or duplicates or certified or conformed copies, of such records, agreements, documents and other instruments and such certificates or comparable documents of public officials and of officers and representatives of the Partnership, and have made such other and further investigations, as we have deemed necessary or appropriate as a basis for the opinion hereinafter set forth.
 As to matters of fact material to this opinion, we have relied upon certificates and comparable documents of public officials and of officers and representatives of the Partnership, including, without limitation, the Representation Letter.